nickythelion/ciris/README.md

 c = Color.from_hex(my_hex_str)
 ```
-Note that `Color.from_hex()` method only accepts a 7-symbol hex-string (a pound sign, 2 symbold for red, 2 symbols for green, 2 symbols for blue).
+Note that `Color.from_hex()` method only accepts a 7-symbol hex-string (a pound sign, 2 symbols for red, 2 symbols for green, 2 symbols for blue).
 Other variations, such as ARGB, are not supported.

 ## Representing the color as HSV
 Since the HSV space is the space that the Color object uses to store data, no conversion is necessary.